nathanevaans/numerical/README.md

 # Add Points

-Enter x-coordinate values you want to interpolate at
+Enter x-coordinate values you want to interpolate at, point order does not matter

 # Composite

-When checked the function is piecewise interpolated using the given points as the end points of each interval
+When checked the function is piecewise interpolated using the given points as the end points of each interval, point order does not matter

 # Composite Input Field

-This text input is to specify the degree of the piecewise interpolants
+This text input specifies the degree of the piecewise interpolants and is preserved when composite mode is toggled on and off